top of page

 Physical theatre: through improvisation and composition studio-laboratories we explore nonverbal and verbal expression and action; experiencing and inventing narration strategies, aspiring to illogic, open and associative realm of imagination and motivations.

-Composition by Eshkol Wachman Movement Notation principles: learning the space-time mechanisms and logic of EWMN, and use it as inspiration and/or guidelines for creative processes that embody the notation's principles of movement composition and analysis.
+Composition by Eshkol Wachman Movement Notation principles: learning the space-time mechanisms and logic of EWMN and use it as inspiration and/or guidelines for creative processes that embody the notation's principles of movement composition and analysis.

 In my work with lecturers, artists and students I look into today's most pressing challenge: our relationships with artificial technologies and with the virtual realms.